Bearberry

 The efficacy and safety of bearberry treatment in humans remain unproven,[8] as no clinical trials exist to interpret effects on any disease.

 Bearberry was first documented in The Physicians of Myddfai, a 13th-century Welsh herbal.
 It was also described by Clusius in 1601, and recommended for medicinal use in 1763 by Gerhard and others.
-Often called uva-ursi, from the Latin uva, "grape, berry of the vine", ursi, "bear", i.e. "bear's grape".
-It first appeared in the London Pharmacopoeia in 1788.
+It first appeared in the London Pharmacopoeia in 1788.[citation needed]

-Folk tales suggest Marco Polo thought the Chinese were using it as a diuretic.
-Bearberry leaves are used in traditional medicine in parts of Europe, and are officially classified as a phytomedicine.[4]
-Native Americans use bearberry leaves with tobacco and other herbs in religious ceremonies, both as a smudge (type of incense) or smoked in a sacred pipe carrying the smoker's prayers to the Great Spirit.
-When mixed with tobacco or other herbs, it is referred to as kinnikinnick, from an Algonquian (probably Delaware) word for "mixture".
-Among the ingredients in kinnikinnick were non-poisonous sumac leaves,[10] and the inner bark of certain bushes such as red osier dogwood (silky cornell),[10] chokecherry, and alder, to improve the taste of the bearberry leaf.[11]
+Native Americans use bearberry leaves with tobacco and other herbs in religious ceremonies, both as a smudge (type of incense) or smoked in a sacred pipe carrying the smoker's prayers.[1]
+Among the ingredients in kinnikinnick were non-poisonous sumac leaves,[8] and the inner bark of certain bushes such as red osier dogwood (silky cornell),[8] chokecherry, and alder, to improve the taste of the bearberry leaf.[9]